 General Motors (GM)

-The company is leading the initiative +Manutenção de Respiradores taskforce to repair 3,000 broken hospital respirators, with the Ministry of Economy, the National Service for Industrial Apprenticeship (SENAI), and the Brazilian Association for Clinical Engineering (ABECLIN).
-GM offered expertise, facilities, and personnel in five plants, 3D printers, and 50 employees.
-The taskforce aims to repair all the broken respirators in Brazil.
+The company is donating R$ 11 million to combat COVID-19 in Brazil.
+It adapted its assembly line to produce masks and donate more than 150,000 units to unions, suppliers and families in vulnerable situation.
+It has also distributed food baskets and hygiene and cleaning products to communities where the GM is present.
+The company is also leading the initiative +Manutenção de Respiradores task force to repair 3,000 broken hospital respirators, in partnership with the Ministry of Economy, the National Service for Industrial Apprenticeship (SENAI), and the Brazilian Association for Clinical Engineering (ABECLIN).
+GM offered expertise, facilities, and personnel in its five plants, 3D printers, and 50 employees.
+The task force aims at repairing all the broken respirators in Brazil.
 It has 15,000 employees in Brazil and is connected to over 540 dealers in the country.

 The company made a series of donations worldwide in money and services: US$ 200 million to a global fund for small businesses; US$ 340 million in Google Ads credits for small businesses; US$ 50 million to the global COVID-19 respond; and US$ 5 million to the WHO Solidarity Respond Fund.
-It has also provided US$ 6.5 million to finance collaborative news verification projects, including Comprova in Brazil, to fact check and combat inaccurate information about COVID-19.
-It has been publishing health tips for users on Google.com.br for users; it launched the website [g.co/EmCasa] to offer health, business, work, lifestyle tips; it is helping the Brazilian Ministry of Health to disseminate critical information through its COVID-19 SOS Alerts And it is also blocking in its platforms ads that exploit the pandemic.
+It has also provided US$ 6.5 million to finance collaborative news verification projects, including the Brazilian initiative Comprova, to fact check and combat inaccurate information about COVID-19.
+In Brazil, Google.org has destined approximately R$ 12 million to entities that deal with projects related to education and rights of minorities, such as Potência Feminina, a program that supports business headed by women; TRANSformAção, a project carried out by Transempregos, in partnership with Associação Mães pela Diversidade; Conexão Educativa, an initiative led by Nova Escola, which gives free access to 6,000 class plans; and SaferNet, a human rights actions which combats domestic violence.
+Google has also been publishing health tips for users on Google.com.br for users; it launched the website [g.co/EmCasa] to offer health, business, work, lifestyle tips; it is helping the Brazilian Ministry of Health to disseminate critical information through its COVID-19 SOS Alerts And it is also blocking in its platforms ads that exploit the pandemic.

 Donated a total of R$ 1 million in Brazil – 15 tons of chocolate to the Solidarity Fund of the State of São Paulo for delivery to 35 hospitals and social programs.
 In São Roque (SP), where their factory is located, the company is donating basic baskets to over 700 families in the next 3 months.
 Hershey’s is also honoring professionals who have been crucial during Covid by printing professions on chocolate bars: doctors, nurses, doormen, motoboys etc.